What is varicose veins:

 3. the circumference of the leg just below the knee (Narrowest point below the knee) cD

 5. the length of the leg from the base of the heel up to the groin IK

-1. Which size does the ankle circumference cB fall into ( small, medium, large or x-large)
+1. Which size does the ankle circumference cB fall into (x-small, small, medium, large or x-large)

 2. Which size do the other measurements fall into cC, cD, cG

 refer to Venosan size chart

 How to put on and take off the stockings:

 Sharp or cracked fingernails, rough skin, sharp-edged rings, bracelets, or wristwatches can damage the sheer knitted fabric of your VENOSAN® medical compression stockings when you are putting them on or taking them off.
 Therefore, it is advisable for you to wear gloves.
 Please proceed as follows:

 1. Make sure that neither your feet nor your legs are wet.
 Talcum powder can be helpful if necessary.

 2. Turn the leg of the stocking inside out down as far as the heel, i.e. except for the foot, the inside of your VENOSAN® stocking must be facing outwards.

 3. Use both thumbs to stretch the foot of the stocking open and pull your VENOSAN® stocking over your foot.